Murder of Giulia Tramontano: Murder

-Between May 31 and June 1, Impagnatiello claimed to be responsible for Giulia's death and provided investigators with instructions to help them find her body.
-The woman was found to have been killed inside the home where the couple lived together, with numerous stab wounds.
+Between May 31 and June 1, Impagnatiello claimed to be responsible for Tramontano's death and provided investigators with instructions to help them find her body.
+Tramontano was found to have been killed by stabbing inside the home where the couple lived together.
 Impagnatiello also made two attempts to burn her body: the first in the bathtub at home using denatured ethanol, the second outside the apartment with gasoline.
-Impagnatiello was then charged with aggravated homicide, non-consensual termination of pregnancy and concealment of a corpse.
+Impagnatiello was then charged with aggravated homicide, non-consensual termination of pregnancy, and concealment of a corpse.
 From the analyses carried out on his phone, it also emerged that Impagnatiello had carried out web searches relating to how to dispose of a body and how to erase traces of blood.

 After Tramontano was killed, her phone and documents were thrown into a manhole.
 Before getting rid of the aforementioned phone, Impagnatiello used it with the specific purpose of misleading the investigation.

-The autopsy revealed that both the woman's blood and the baby she was carrying contained a significant amount of rat poison.
-It was also found that Impagnatiello, in the months leading up to the murder, had been researching the web about how much rat poison was needed to kill a person, how to administer the poison, and how long it would take for it to take effect.
-Giulia had complained to her friends that she had terrible stomach pains and felt like she had been drugged, but she had not suspected her boyfriend in the slightest.
+The autopsy revealed that both Tramontano's blood and the baby she was carrying contained a significant amount of rat poison.
+It was also found that Impagnatiello, in the months leading up to the murder, had been searching the web about "how much rat poison was needed to kill a person", "how to administer the poison", and "how long it would take for it to take effect".

+Tramontano had complained to her friends that she was having terrible stomach pains and felt like she had been drugged, but she had not suspected her boyfriend.
 The autopsy also revealed that she was initially stabbed in the back and then stabbed in various areas of her neck.
 In total, she had been stabbed 37 times, none of which were in a vital area.
-The victim then died of blood loss, a detail that triggered the aggravating circumstance of cruelty, together with that of premeditation due to the poison administered constantly for months.
+Tramontano then died of blood loss, a detail that triggered the aggravating circumstance of cruelty, together with that of premeditation, due to the poison being administered constantly for months.